oapostrophe/HeartNet/Outline.md

 # HeartNet: A mobile app for automatic STEMi detection in EKGs.

-Authors: Sean O'Connor, Lucky Lim, Stephanie Yu
+Authors: Sean O'Connor, Lucky Lim, Stephanie Yu, Georgia Kenderova

 The rapid detection of ST-Elevated Myocardial Infarction through 12-lead EKG is one of the most important parts of effective emergency cardiac medicine.